cosmos/gaia/docs/docs/modules/tokenfactory.md

 Each denom has an `authority metadata`, which lists the denom admin.
 * The admin is allowed to submit mint, burn force transfer, and change admin transactions.
 * If a denom admin is set to the governance module, transactions can only be processed through a governance proposal.
-* If a denom admin is set to an empty string, the denom becomes a fixed supply token with no further mint and burn operations allowed.